oymotion/gForceSDKEmbedded/README.md

 1. Importing the gForce SDK for Embedded

 Download and unzip the library file into your project.
-In the main.c function you need to add `#include "gAorceAdapterC.h"`.
+In the main.c function you need to add `#include "gForceAdapterC.h"`.

 2. The API we provide in library